getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

 `image_addr`:

 : **Required**.
-Memory address, at which the the image is mounted in the virtual address space of the process.
+Memory address, at which the image is mounted in the virtual address space of the process.
 Should be a string in hex representation prefixed with `"0x"`.